 1. A person or group that takes action to support or join the transition to a renewable energy economy, with the knowledge that reducing carbon emissions provides daily benefits to every American so they can live happy and healthy lives.

 After graduation, Castro started a consulting firm to retrofit buildings with clean energy solutions.
-Nearly three years later, he got a call from the mayor of Orlando: The city had received a clean energy grant and needed an advisor to guide its use.
-In eight years working for the city, Castro has seen the amount of renewable energy powering city operations jump from zero to over 20%, with 52 city facilities subscribing to solar farms.
+Nearly three years later, he got a call from the mayor of Orlando, Florida: The city had received a clean energy grant and needed an advisor to guide its use.
+Castro spent eight years working for the city, most recently as the director of sustainability and resilience and co-chair of the Smart Cities initiative, and saw the amount of renewable energy powering city operations jump from zero to over 20%, with 52 city facilities subscribing to solar farms.
 He also worked with the utilities commission to commit to a 100% clean energy transition and achieve net-zero emissions citywide by 2050.

 Castro says reducing the city’s emissions is centered on increasing energy efficiency in buildings, increasing solar energy use, and electrifying transportation.
 His emission-reduction strategy is rooted in a holistic approach.

 “It’s about living the talk.
 In order for us to take bold climate action, we have to look at it like peeling an onion: at home, within our neighborhood, within our city, then start to scale out,” Castro says.
 At home, he replaced his windows and installed low-flow fixtures and faucets, a high seasonal energy efficiency ratio HVAC system, a programmable smart thermostat, and a heat-pump water heater.
-He also joined a solar cooperative and gets 10 kilowatts of rooftop solar, fully offsetting his electricity consumption—including enough to power his electric car each day.
-“It’s been amazing to look at the bill,” he says.
+He also joined a solar cooperative, which fully offset his electricity consumption and enabled him to power his electric car each day.

 Castro made these investments gradually, over years.
 “I try to show people you don’t have to have a lot of money to reduce your carbon footprint, you just have to do it in a smart way.
 Start with efficiency, lower your bills, then look at renewables, then you start to migrate.”